Drs. Mitek, McMichael, and Schlosser pose on the Illinois quadrangle with Officer Beasley and Arco

 “We realized that canine officers already have the reversal agent, but they weren’t sure how to use it in a dog,” says Dr. McMichael.

 And that’s where the idea came about to create an open-access educational video to teach others how to give naloxone to dogs in their nose or muscle in case of an emergency.
 The video is accessible to anyone with an Internet connection, and viewable on any device.
 It is directed at veterinarians, who have a doctor-client relationship with the canine handlers and may be asked to consult by phone when a dog is overdosed in the field.
+Read the emergency protocol steps to treat a dog that has been or is suspected to be exposed to an opioid.

 “We could put on a training seminar every week, and never reach all of the canine handlers in the state, let alone the nation, and that just wasn’t acceptable,” notes Dr. McMichael.